WenlongZhang0517/WenlongZhang0517.github.io/_pages/about.md

 Currently, I lead a team engaged in scientific discovery evaluation and open-source platforms.
 We have launched the [SciPrismax](https://prismax.opencompass.org.cn/) project.
 Recently, my primary areas of focus include:
 - `Large-scale evaluation`: how can we define, evaluate, and utilize the key capabilities of large models and agents in scientific discovery?
-- `Post-training algorithm`: efficient and simple methods that raise scientific multi-modal reasoning.
+- `Post-training algorithm`: how can we achieve multimodal generation and reasoning with scientific preferences through reinforcement learning and tool call?
-- `Human-AI collaboration for Science`: how can we align scientific multimodal understanding and reasoning through the knowledge of scientists?
+- `Human-AI collaboration for science`: how can we align scientific multimodal understanding and reasoning through the knowledge of scientists?
 - `Unified scientific model`: design foundation model for unified understanding and generation across scientific domains.

 Recent Research Highlights: